dotlang/language/README.md

     int x = 12_000;
     int y;
     int z;
+    DataManager;   //this class has anonymous field
+}

+//this is an anonymous block
+{
+    //static code when this class is instantiated for the first time ever
+    //this is not a place for per-instance logic like constructor
+    //note that there is no access to the class instance, you can only do compile time checks
+    //here like deprecated module or input checks in templates assert 0 : 'this class is deprecated!';
 }

 int getInstance() { return @; }   //enable instantiation of this class